Cross-Region Building Counting in Satellite Imagery using Counting Consistency: Related Work

 \section{Related Work}

-Since the proposed approach contains components related to object counting, ranking, domain adaptation and is introducing a new dataset, below we discuss the most related works. \textbf{Object Counting}: Counting objects of interest through computer vision has been done in several application areas which include counting people, animals, fruits, and buildings, etc. Counting crowd from images was performed in the early days using detection based methods \cite{wu2005detection,xiong2017spatiotemporal,li2008estimating}.
+\textbf{Object Counting}: Counting objects of interest through computer vision has been done in several application areas which include counting people, animals, fruits, buildings, etc. Counting crowd from images was performed in the early days using detection based methods \cite{wu2005detection,xiong2017spatiotemporal,li2008estimating}.
 Clustering-based methods have also been employed to count people in crowded scenes \cite{rabaud2006counting,tu2008unified}.
 However, regression-based counting methods \cite{liu2019context,onoro2016towards,sam2017switching} have generally produced more state-of-the-art results than the other mentioned methods.
 Recently, Liu et al. \cite{liu2019context} have predicted crowd density by encoding the contextual information contained within various scales.
-To account for the fact that appropriate scale varies over the image, Kang et al. \cite{kang2018crowd} proposed to weight the generated density maps differently at different scales. { Whereas, Li et al. \cite{li2020effective} performed crowd counting using multi-resolution context and image quality assessment-guided training.} To count building from satellite imagery, Shakeel et al., \cite{shakeel2019deep} proposed a regression model using attention-based re-weighting.
+To account for the fact that the appropriate scale varies over the image, Kang et al. \cite{kang2018crowd} proposed to weight the generated density maps differently at different scales. { Whereas, Li et al. \cite{li2020effective} performed crowd counting using multi-resolution context and image quality assessment-guided training.} To count building from satellite imagery, Shakeel et al., \cite{shakeel2019deep} proposed a regression model using attention-based re-weighting.

 {Detecting and counting fruits is of unmatched importance in agriculture \cite{rahnemoonfar2017deep,liu2018robust,zabawa2020counting}.
-Rahnemoonfar et al. \cite{rahnemoonfar2017deep} and Liu et al. \cite{liu2018robust} used deep learning based methodologies to count fruits in images.
+Rahnemoonfar et al. \cite{rahnemoonfar2017deep} and Liu et al. \cite{liu2018robust} used deep learning-based methodologies to count fruits in images.
 Similarly, Zabawa et al. \cite{zabawa2020counting} used convolutional neural networks to perform semantic segmentation to detect grapevine berries in images and then count them using a connected component algorithm.
 The problem of counting vehicles has been tackled using various methodologies in literature \cite{guerrero2015extremely,onoro2016towards,zhang2017fcn}. }